jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (e) each individual parcel that makes up the CAA2 has an area of at least 1 hectare and has an average width of at least 30 metres; and
   (f) the participant in respect of each CAA2 would, if the land in the CAA2 were forest land,—
-    (i) if they are not already registered as a participant in the activity, qualify to be registered under section 57; and (ii) qualify under section 182A to be registered as a participant in respect of the CAA2; and (g) the EPA is satisfied that, on the P89 offset date, the P89 offset release criteria are likely to be met in respect of each CAA1 and the CAA2s proposed in respect of it; and
+    (i) if they are not already registered as a participant in the activity, qualify to be registered under section 57; and (ii) qualify under sections 182A and 182AB to be registered as a participant in respect of the CAA2; and (g) the EPA is satisfied that, on the P89 offset date, the P89 offset release criteria are likely to be met in respect of each CAA1 and the CAA2s proposed in respect of it; and
   (h) any other criteria prescribed in regulations made under section 192U are met.